Arno Geens

 BIO

 Arno Geens, FRSA is a Belgian space artist and curator whose practice explores outer space as an active artistic medium.
-His work is grounded in the idea that the extreme conditions beyond Earth such as vacuum, microgravity, radiation and remoteness are not obstacles but generative forces that can shape form, process and meaning.
-This approach informs both his orbital artworks and his Earth-based practice, which together examine how artistic creation transforms when space becomes a co-author rather than a backdrop.
+He treats the conditions beyond Earth not as obstacles but as generative forces that shape form, process and meaning.
+This approach informs both his orbital artworks and his Earth-based practice, examining how artistic creation transforms when space becomes a co-author rather than a backdrop.

-His curatorial work is complemented by his broader cultural leadership in the field.
-As co-chair of ITACCUS, the International Astronautical Federation’s Committee on the Cultural Utilization of Space, Arno Geens helps shape international discourse around the cultural dimensions of space activities.
-He advocates for the recognition of art as a critical and necessary component of our expanding spacefaring culture and contributes to the development of frameworks for interpreting, preserving and critically evaluating art and culture in outer space.
-His cultural and art-critical work also continues through The Foundry, his platform for collaborative space-art projects, and through the Astronautical Art Initiative, which documents the historical and contemporary trajectories of art in space and develops theoretical tools for understanding this emerging field.
+In parallel, Geens develops curatorial projects that extend exhibition-making into orbit, where mission timelines, platform constraints and environmental transformations replace conventional display systems.
+As co-chair of ITACCUS, the International Astronautical Federation’s Committee on the Cultural Utilization of Space, he helps shape international discourse on the cultural dimensions of space activities and advocates for art as a critical component of an expanding spacefaring culture.
+His cultural and art-critical work also continues through The Foundry and the Astronautical Art Initiative, which document and develop frameworks for understanding art and culture in outer space.

 Arno Geens is a 2024 Karman Pioneer, a member of the Oxford Space Initiative (OxSI), a Fellow of the Royal Society of the Arts (FRSA), a space artist at the International Association of Astronomical Artists (IAAA), and a U.S. Department of State International Visitor Leadership Program (IVLP) alumnus.